GeoscienceAustralia/PyRate/docs/usage.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The second step of PyRate is applying multi-looking and cropping
-operations to the converted interferograms.
+operations to the geotiff interferograms.
-These procedures are all performed by the ``pyrate prepifg`` command:
+These procedures are all performed by the ``prepifg`` command:

 ::